 As a Graduate Teaching Assistant, I have gained valuable teaching experience in undergraduate classrooms.
 Below is a brief summary of my teaching experience.

-Course: Principles of Biological Investigation Laboratory
+Course: Principles of Biological Investigation Laboratory (1 semester)

 Lectured weekly on various topics in biology and led laboratory experiments